 - Sample syllabus for the sixth edition.
 Feel free to modify for your class.

-- Note: My books are derivative works of A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
-I will publish new editions of my books after PMI publishes the final PMBOK®Guide, Seventh Edition (now delayed until August 2021 last I heard).
+- Note: My books are derivative works of A Guide to the Project Management Body of Knowledge (PMBOK® Guide – Sixth and Seventh Editions).

 - Click here for more info on the new PMP exam as of January 2, 2021.
 Our daughter passed it in March 2021 and didn’t think it was that bad.
 She did take a review course by an authorized provider.
-She will be writing a new chapter in my next edition about preparing for the exam.
+She helped write a new chapter in my seventh edition about preparing for the exam.